Own your DREAM

 AKIYA2.0 in the news

-MAY 13, 2026
+MAY 10, 2026

 Step into what a Japanese country holiday home should be.
 Warmth, natural materials, and the comfort of a 5 star hotel in Amazaki village, Omishima island.
 The kitchen is a visual feast: wood, cane, and polished concrete promise meals, wine, and laughter from happy groups to come.
 A second bedroom welcomes guests with simple, yet comfortable, full-size beds and a garden view.
 Breathe in the fresh fragrance of a real hinoki bath as you soak your tired body after a long journey.
 The living room converts to a 3rd bedroom for larger families.
 Old wood from the last century artistically blends with new timbers - symbolizing regeneration and recovery.
 Morning coffee on the porch, listening to the forest birds singing all around you.
-Welcome to the collective sensory experience which is the Tea House, part of the Hinoki Stays "Villas & Cottages" collection produced by AKIYA2.0
+Welcome to the collective sensory experience which is the Tea house, part of the HINOKI STAYS "Villas & Cottages" collection produced by AKIYA2.0

 Making of the Hinoki Deck and Fence